-Despite only about 7 acres of vines – Moulds’ reputation for growing premium grapes has been noticed in Napa.
-He was the 2018 Napa Valley Grower of the Year – what little fruit he has is divided among a select few producers.
+Despite only about 7 acres of vines, Moulds’ reputation for growing premium grapes has been noticed in Napa.
+He was the 2018 Napa Valley Grower of the Year; what little fruit he has is divided among a select few producers.
+Steve passed in 2021.

 The 2014 Roy Piper Cabernet Sauvignon is noticeably dark in the glass – as Roy says, “I have no problem getting color on these wines”.
 It shows an elegant ripeness with mostly dark fruit aromatics, somewhat brooding initially out of the bottle until it opens more.
 Shows notes of graphite and scorched earth – it is seductive with aromas of old cedar box and ripe blackberry.
 The bouquet continues to be generous over time; as it opens additional layers of dessert spices show including mocha and a baking spice component.
 Superbly balanced from start to finish the softness and silky texture is quickly noticed – seamless across the entire palate.
 The wine lingers with plenty of flavor but without any harsh tannins – rather they are chalky, polished and supple.